A dacquoise is a wonderful dessert in its own right. I made this one for my partner’s birthday cake as a more dessert-type feel was wanted.

 To make the hazelnut meringue layers

 (1) If toasting the nuts yourself, place them on a baking tray and place them in an oven pre-heated to 150C for about 15 minutes, giving them a stir every 4-5 minutes: they should be nicely golden-brown all over.
+Then chop them very finely or pulse them in a food processor to break the down to very small pieces: or you can take them to a finer powder.
 Reduce the oven temperature to 125C(fan).
 Draw four 20cm diameter circles on non-stick baking parchment, turn it over and place on baking sheets (you turn it over so you don’t get pencil markings on the baked meringues!).
 You can instead go for three circles, giving thicker layers.

 (2) Mix the cornflour and about a third of the sugar with the nuts into a large bowl.